emdonahue/svec/README.md

 ## Documentation
 ```
 usage: svec <subcommand> [arguments]
+	add - Element-wise sum of 2 or more vectors
 	analogy - Computes the analogy vector from 3 word2vec embeddings king:man::queen:woman => -king+man+queen=woman
 	cooccurrences - Prints a 2D matrix of counts of token co-occurrence within a given window computed from a whitespace-separated file of tokens
 	counts - Prints a vector of counts from a newline-separated stream of tokens
+	dot - Dot product of multiple vectors
 	detriangularize - Computes a dense 2D matrix from a triangular matrix by copying values across the diagonal
 	--help|-h|help - Print the list of subcommands or help information for a specific subcommand (e.g. "svec help dot")
 	join - Concatenates numerical values with the same indices together for further processing (summation, multiplication, etc.)